Intel-BMC/openbmc/README.md

 merged in the OpenBMC main project (github.com/openbmc).
 In due course, all of the capabilities here will be brought to the OpenBMC project.

-For questions or support please email OpenBMC.Support@intel.com.
+For questions not addressed below or addtional support please contact your IBV or use your Intel support channel.

 Some answers to the main questions that tend to get asked: